Addie: No, I don't know what it is, but if you got 'em I sure bet they belong to somebody else!

-- Source Music: all the music in the movie has a diegetic source (usually Addie's radio or the car radio)
+- Source Music: All the music in the movie has a diegetic source, usually Addie's radio or the car radio.

 - Troubling Unchildlike Behaviour: Addie acts more like an adult than a child.
 Moze's and the audience's image of her as cute and innocent is shattered when she whips out a cigarette.

-- Unusual Euphemism: Miss Trixy has to "go winky tink"
+- Miss Trixie has to "go winky-tink".